Donate your gently used

 Are sized appropriately for our warehouse and our recipients' new homes.

-• As much as we would like to accept everything, we focus our resources on household essentials for families and so we don’t accept the items below:
+As much as we would like to accept everything, we focus our resources on household essentials, and so we don’t accept the following items:

 Tea Pots